robcarver17/pysystemtrade/docs/production.md

         P&L by strategy
 ===============================

 "P&L versus total capital, not the capital for the specific strategy.
-So these should all add up to total p&l"
+So these should all add up to total P&L"

                    codes  pandl
 0  medium_speed_TF_carry -13.42